Homemade Tomato Sauce

 Instructions

 - If using fresh tomatoes: Bring a large pot of water to a rolling boil.
 Fill a large bowl halfway-full with ice cubes and cold water.
-Using a sharp knife, cut a ¼-inch deep X on one end of each tomato.
+Using a sharp knife, cut a ¼-in (6-mm) deep X on one end of each tomato.
 Place the scored tomatoes into the boiling water and cook until you see the skin starting to wrinkle and split, 1 to 2 minutes (be careful not to cook too long, or the tomatoes will become soft and difficult to handle).
 Using a slotted spoon, lift the tomatoes out of the pot and plunge them into the ice-cold water bath.
 Let sit for a few minutes to cool, then transfer the tomatoes to a cutting board and, using your hands, peel off their skins.

 - To the chopped tomatoes, add the butter, olive oil, onions, garlic, salt, and sugar.
 Bring to a gentle boil, then reduce the heat to low and simmer, uncovered, for 1½ to 2½ hours, stirring occasionally and mashing the tomatoes, until the sauce is no longer watery.
 Remove and discard the onions.
 Using a wooden spoon or potato masher, mash any large chunks of tomatoes and garlic to make a slightly chunky and thick sauce.
 Taste and adjust seasoning if necessary.
 Before serving, stir in the basil.